Convert JPEG to XPM

 JPEG, short for Joint Photographic Experts Group, is a widely-used image file format for compressing digital photographs.
 Established in 1992 by the Joint Photographic Experts Group, it revolutionized digital imagery by providing efficient, lossy compression that maintains significant image quality.
 Primarily used in digital cameras, web graphics, and image sharing, JPEG files support full-color imaging with 24-bit depth, enabling detailed and high-quality photographs in relatively small file sizes.

-You will be redirected to the download page to see the conversion status and download your XPM file.
+You will be redirected to the download page to obtain the XPM image.

 Rotate JPEG to right (90° clockwise), to left (90° counter-clockwise), 180°, and convert it to XPM.